wp-plugins/enhanced-e-commerce-for-woocommerce-store/readme.txt

 </pre>
 * After adding the above code, you will have to activate your plug-in from the Settings page.
 You can access the setting page from here WooCommerce -> Settings ->Integration ->Enhanced Ecommerce Google Analytics.

-* Find “Enable Enhanced Ecommerce Tracking” in the settings page and check the box to enable the plugin
+* Find “Add Enhanced Ecommerce Tracking Code” in the settings page and check the box to enable the plugin

-* If you have a guest checkout on your WooCommerce store, then Check the box “Track Login Steps For Guest Users”.
+* If you have a guest checkout on your WooCommerce store, then Check the box “Add Code to Track the Login Step of Guest Users”.
 If you have a guest login but you do not check the box, then it might cause an uneven funnel reporting in Google Analytics.

 == Installation ==
 1. Download the plugin file to your computer and unzip it